 HIST 254H.
 Baseball: A Social and Cultural History.
 1 Unit.

 This course employs America’s pastime as a touchstone for examining the development of modern American culture and society, from baseball’s inception to the contemporary era.
 Central themes include race, class, gender, modernization and industrialization.
-Writing-intensive course.
+Writing enhanced course.

 HIST 255H.
 American Consumer Culture.
 1 Unit.